UCL-ARC/mkdocs-dsh-docs/docs/1-DSH_Intro.md

 The DSH Desktop publishes virtual desktops through the use of Citrix "XenApp & XenDesktop" technology.
 This is a web browser window from where users can connect to DSH Desktop from anywhere.
 The purpose of this functionality is to keep all information within the DSH environment secure, by utilising dedicated Citrix desktops.
 The data held within the environment can be manipulated by users without having the need to bring it locally to their machine.

-The Data safe haven operates under a "walled garden" approach.
+The Data Safe Haven operates under a "walled garden" approach.
 All connections into the DSH are secured via dedicated fortigate firewall appliances.
 For this reason, there is no access to the internet from inside DSH, and the only way to tranfer data into or out of the DSH is through the [DSH File Transfer Portal](https://filetransfer.idhs.ucl.ac.uk/)

 ## Charges for use of DSH services

 Data Save Haven services are free at point of use by default.

 !!! important
-    Check our [Status page](6-Cluster_status_page.md) to see the current status of clusters and planned outages.
+    Check our [Status page](6-Cluster_status_page.md) to see the current status of DSH HPC Services machines and planned outages.

 Use of these services is subject to a common set of [terms and conditions](7-Terms_and_Conditions.md)